swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 }
 ```

-As a parameter we take the ApodModels which contains the url for our images.
+As a parameter we take the array of ApodModels which contains the url for our images.
 Our function will return the `AsyncStream`, which will be delivering the tuple `(String, UIImage)` when the particular image is fetched (`String` will contain the image URL).

-Now we create the `AsyncStream` using its intializer, which is returning the `continuation` as a closure parameter, which we will use later on (more about [AsyncSequence](https://developer.apple.com/documentation/swift/asyncstream)).
+Now we create the `AsyncStream` using its intializer, which is returning the `continuation` as a closure parameter, which we will use later on (more about [AsyncStream](https://developer.apple.com/documentation/swift/asyncstream)).
 In short continuation is needed to inform the stream about the received elements or when the stream is finishing its work.

 Please note that `func getThumbnails()` is not an `async` function, because we would like to only bind the data and receive them later on.
 That's why all async code was wrapped as a `Task`.
 The `nonisolated` prefix gave a possibility for the function to synchronously create the `AsyncStream` in the code.
 Since we do not modify anything in terms of the actors properties in the function, it is safe to expose the method as `nonisolated`.